What should I do if I cannot send or receive SMS on my Samsung Phone?

 To perform a factory data reset you have to

-Go to the Settings menu.
-Find and choose Factory data reset.
-Tap Factory data reset once again, then Reset.
+Open the Settings menu on your device, navigate to General Management, select Reset, and choose Factory data reset, then Reset.
 To complete the reset, follow the on-screen prompts.
 You may be prompted to enter your Samsung account or Lock screen password.
 The device will restart.

 When the phone or tablet reboots, the factory settings will be restored.
 To finish setting up the phone or tablet, you must now go through the first setup process.
 To finish the setup, you may be asked to input your Samsung or Google account credentials.